Maine Camps Listing

-Forest and Indian Acres summer camps include an all-boys and an all-girls summer camp.
-Both team and individual sports are offered—including soccer, gymnastics, archery, and field hockey—and campers are encouraged to test acquired skills with nearby camps.
+Forest and Indian Acres are an all-girls and an all-boys summer camp.
+Both team and individual sports are offeredincluding soccer, gymnastics, archery, and field hockeyand campers are encouraged to test acquired skills with nearby camps.
 The camps also offer arts and crafts activities.

 South China | friendscamp.org

-For 60 years Friends Camp has offered a youth camp community with Quaker values, creative activities, and lots of goofy fun.
-Friends Camp is open to Quaker youth, to youth from other faiths, and to those with no formal religious connections.
+For 62 years Friends Camp has offered youth ages 7 to 17 a loving community with Quaker values, creative activities, and lots of goofy fun.
+Friends Camp offers games, drama, hiking, crafts, sports, and a full range of aquatic activities.
+Friends is open to all youth.

 Princeton | greenlandpoint.com

 Greenland Point is an outdoor recreation and environmental education center located on a 64-acre peninsula in the middle of Long Lake in Princeton.
 They offer Inland Fisheries and Wildlife safety courses, leadership, equestrian, fishing, archery, and marine life programs, canoe trips, zip-line, paintball, kayaking, swimming, wilderness survival, and much more.

 Hart-to-Hart Farm is a small working organic dairy farm nestled in the rolling hills of Albion, Maine.
 Campers experience a rich program that incorporates animal science and environmental education.
 This day camp offers eight one-week sessions, Monday through Friday, for ages 5 to 13.